llvm/llvm-project/clang/docs/BoundsSafety.rst

 The requirement to annotate all pointers with explicit bounds information could present a significant adoption burden.
-To tackle this issue, the model incorporates the concept of a “wide pointer” (a.k.a. fat pointer) – a larger pointer that carries bounds information alongside the pointer value.
+To tackle this issue, the model incorporates the concept of a "wide pointer" (a.k.a. fat pointer) – a larger pointer that carries bounds information alongside the pointer value.
 Utilizing wide pointers can potentially reduce the adoption burden, as it contains bounds information internally and eliminates the need for explicit bounds annotations.